 Upon first count, we found FOUR layers of paint – white, blue, green, and the awful brown.
-We were hopeful as we saw a veneer pattern showing up and she continued to scrape.
+Likeweise, we were hopeful as we saw a veneer pattern showing up and she continued to scrape.
 See that lighter strip just under her arms?

 What to do?
 Break out my sander and see if we can score some wood.
 Things were looking so much better at this point.

 Do you know what she found?
 Cherry!!
-We looked at each other dumbfounded because this beautiful wood was not only painted FOUR times, but they stuck that awful faux sticker on it!
+We looked at each other dumbfounded.
+Not only did this beautiful wood have FOUR layers of paint, but they stuck that awful faux sticker on it!
 Things that make you go hmmm…??

-Since Miss C had planned to paint the cabinet, she hit it with a good sanding to get rid of all the awful brush strokes and give the surface tooth to work with.
+Since Miss C had planned to paint the cabinet, she gave it a good sanding.
+Not only did that allow her to get rid of all the awful brush strokes, but also give the surface tooth to work with.
 Nothing like working out in the snow, eh? hahaha.
 It was actually kinda warm that day for us northerners.

-Once all was prepped, Miss C decided to get this updated Art Deco chest started and stain the drawer fronts with one of my favorite stains, Early American (as seen in these posts).
-After that, she topcoated with Gator Hide using a Stubby Brush.
+First, once all was prepped, Miss C decided to get this updated Art Deco chest started and stain the drawer fronts with one of my favorite stains, Early American (as seen in these posts).
+After that, she top-coated with a poly using a brush.

 That looks much better…sigh…

-For the cabinet, she applied the same Griper Primer I’ve used on my Broyhill desk.
+Then, for the cabinet, she applied the same Gripper Primer I’ve used on my Broyhill desk.
 It creates such an awesome bond between surface and paint.
-Works wonders on laminate or previously painted surfaces.
+Not only does it work wonders on laminate, but also on previously painted surfaces.
 Buh-bye cow brown!

-For the actual paint, Miss C chose to use one of my faves, Drop Cloth.
-You can see how I’ve used in these past projects.
+For the actual paint, Miss C chose to use a creamy white linen color.
 She applied two coats letting it cure in between.
-Then, she used Tea Rose to paint the drawer insides and sides since they were still pretty ugly with traces of four layers of paint too.
+Next, she used a soft pink to paint the drawer insides and sides.
+They were still pretty ugly with traces of four layers of paint too.

-Now for the finishing touches.
-She wanted to add some sort of pep to the drawer fronts, so I helped her create an image that we could project using my thrifted overhead projector.
-She used…get this…a pencil eraser to apply her dots in this filigree pattern.
+Finally, it’s time for the finishing touches.
+Last, she wanted to add some sort of pep to the drawer fronts, so I helped her create an image that we could project using my thrifted overhead projector.
+With that in mind, she used…get this…a pencil eraser to apply her dots in this filigree pattern.
 I used this technique all the time and it works wonderfully. (notice Teddy manning the overhead projector for us.
 What a cutie.)

-Once done, she did another coat of Gator Hide to the drawer fronts and applied a coat of White Wax to seal it all together.
-Here’s the new and updated Art Deco chest of drawers, if I do say as my proud mama self.
+Once done, she did another coat of poly to the drawer fronts and applied a coat of white wax to seal it all together.
+Finally, here’s the new and updated Art Deco chest of drawers, if I do say as my proud mama self.

 Doesn’t it look soooo much better?
 The soft, creamy white against the stained fronts makes a beautiful contrast.
-The Rose Drawer Pulls add that delicate touch that Miss C carried over into the inside of the drawers as well with Tea Rose paint and Rose Drawer Liner.
+The rose drawer pulls add that delicate touch that Miss C carried over into the inside of the drawers as well with the soft pink paint and rose drawer liner.

-And her added filigree art to the front makes it have a new twist to this updated Art Deco Chest.
-Fun what you can do with a pencil and paint…and a thrifted overhead projector. hee hee.
+Additionally, her added filigree art to the front makes it have a new twist to this updated Art Deco Chest.
+Likewise, isn’t it fun what you can do with a pencil and paint…and a thrifted overhead projector?

-We invite you to pin and share this updated Art Deco chest of drawers to inspire others (including kids!!) to see past the ugly and see potential.
-It really can be done!
+In addition, we invite you to pin and share this updated Art Deco chest of drawers to inspire others (including kids!!) to see past the ugly and see potential.